hnaung/k8s-stuffs/logging-monitoring/fluentd-cloudwatch/README.md

 Remember, Fluentd is deployed as a DaemonSet, i.e. one pod per worker node, so your output will vary depending on the size of your cluster.
 In our case, a 2 node cluster is used and so 2 pods are shown in the output.

-We can now login to the AWS console -> Management Tools -> CloudWatch -> Logs -> gplus-staging-eks -> k8s-pods
+We can now login to the AWS console -> Management Tools -> CloudWatch -> Logs -> staging-eks -> k8s-pods

 We should start to see logs arrive into the service and can use the search feature to looks for specific logs.